English Grammar - Future (Intermediate level)

 After completing this course you will be able to:

-- Justify using going + to + verb in situations when we intended to do something but we didn't do it.
-Relate the pronouns we use with the verb will and how we define the negative of will.
+- Justify using going + to + verb in situations when we intended to do something but we didn't do it

 - Review scenarios showing that we don't use will to talk about arrangements for the future.